nanoy42/dinomail/README.md

  * create virtual domains
  * verify DKIM , DMARC and SPF for a domain
  * create virtual users (password being stored with the good prefix for dovecot, several schemes are available)
- * assignate quotas to a user
+ * assign quotas to a user
- * create internal and external aliases (with some verification functionnality)
+ * create internal and external aliases (with some verification functionality)
- * generate autoconfig xml files
+ * generate auto-config xml files

 ## What DinoMail can't do ?

 DinoMail

- * is not a webmail
+ * is not a web-mail
  * will not configure the mail stack for you
- * will not be reponsible for any lost emails (see license part)
+ * will not be responsible for any lost emails (see license part)

+## Supported languages

+The following languages are supported:

+  * English
+  * French

+## Contributing

+See the following

 ## Documentation